Avamichelle/Introduction-to-Metaverse-Domains/README.md

-# Introduction to Metaverse Domains
+# Introducing Metaverse Domain Names

-## Introduction to Metaverse Domains
 ![alt text](man-wearing-smart-glasses-touching-virtual-screen-futuristic-technology-digital-remix.jpg)

 ### What are the Domains of the Metaverse?